Professor Voula Pantazopoulou

 Chair, Department of Earth & Space Science & Engineering

-Professor Regina Lee is Chair of the Department of Earth and Space Science and Engineering at Lassonde, as well as Associate Professor for Space Engineering.
+Professor Jinjun Shan is Chair of the Department of Earth and Space Science and Engineering (ESSE) at Lassonde, as well as a Professor.

 Chair, Department of Electrical Engineering & Computer Science

-Professor Rick Wildes is Chair of the Department of Electrical Engineering and Computer Science (EECS).
+Professor Peter Cribb is Chair of the Department of Electrical Engineering and Computer Science (EECS).

-Prof. Wildes provides leadership and direction for numerous academic- and faculty-related matters including the coordination of programs, resources, opportunities, professional development and mentorship.
+Prof. Cribb provides leadership and direction for numerous academic- and faculty-related matters including the coordination of programs, resources, opportunities, professional development and mentorship.

 He plays an important role in shaping the policy framework that supports the complement planning work of the School’s senior executive.
-Prof. Wildes also guides the Department’s interdisciplinary research enterprise, promote industrial collaborations and academic partnerships.
+He also also guides the Department’s interdisciplinary research enterprise, and promotes industrial collaborations and academic partnerships.

-Dr. Dan Zhang is the interim Chair of the Department of Mechanical Engineering.
+Professor Alidad Amirfazli is the Chair of the Department of Mechanical Engineering.